divaprotocol/oracles/docs/Tellor.md

     external;
 ```

 >**Note:** DIVA Protocol also has an `addTip` function, but it only allows tipping with the collateral token of the pool.
-When a tip is added through this function, it is credited to the data provider along with the settlement fees (combined referred to as DIVA reward) once the final value is confirmed.
+When a tip is added through DIVA's `addTip` function, it is credited to the Tellor reporter along with the settlement fees (combined referred to as DIVA reward) once the final value is confirmed.

 ### batchAddTip